Source Code File 11-02_overwrite2

 Notes

-* The proper result should show a solid red window on top, as shown in the output screen shot above; click the image to see the final screen.
+* After overwriting, the red window is on top, as shown in the output screen shot above; click the image to see the final screen.

-* For my solution, I added two statements.
+* For my solution, I added two statements (commented in the code above).
 The first is the wbkgd() function at Line 34.
 This function fills window red with a solid red background.
 The ' ' (space character) erases the existing window.
 The second statement is the wrefresh() at Line 35, which updates window red.
 I then update window blue with the next refresh() statement.
 That ensures that window red (now a solid color) doesn't appear on top of window blue.